AdobeDocs/experience-platform.en/help/dashboards/data-distiller/customizable-insights/query-pro-mode.md

 ---
 title: Query Pro Mode
-description: Learn how to use SQL queries to generate insights for your custom dashboards.
+description: Learn how to use SQL queries in the Adobe Experience Platform UI to generate charts for your custom dashboards.
 ---
 # Query pro-mode {#query-pro-mode}

+Query pro-mode is an SQL editor-based workflow that guides you through the process of generating insights with custom SQL queries in the Adobe Experience Platform UI.
+Before you can generate insights with custom SQL queries, you must first [create a dashboard](./overview.md#create-custom-dashboard).

+## Compose SQL {#compose-sql}

+Once you have chosen to create a dashboard with query pro mode, the **[!UICONTROL Enter SQL]** dialog appears.
+Select a database (insights data model) to query from the dropdown menu, and input a suitable query for your dataset in the Query Editor.

 >[!NOTE]
 >
 >Query pro-mode is only available to users who have purchased the Data Distiller SKU.
 The [[!UICONTROL Guided design mode]](./user-defined-dashboards.md) is available to all users to create insights from an existing data model.

-The **[!UICONTROL Enter SQL]** dialog appears.
-Select a database (insights data model) to query from the dropdown menu, and input a suitable query for your dataset in the Query Editor.

 See the [Query Editor user guide](../query-service/ui/user-guide.md#query-authoring) for information on its UI elements.